 We recognize revenue when persuasive evidence of an arrangement exists, products are delivered, the price to the buyer is fixed or determinable and collectability is reasonably assured.
 We utilize delivery service providers to deliver goods to our customers directly from our own warehouses.
 We estimate and defer revenue and the related product costs that are in-transit to the customer, which generally takes about three days.
-The three-days estimate was determined based on the average delivery days for sales made during the last month of the reporting period, derived from customer locations and delivery reports.
-A one-day change in the estimated good in-transit period would result in an increase or decrease of US\$11.69 million to our total net revenues in 2013.
+The three-day estimate was determined based on the average delivery days for sales made during the last month of the reporting period, derived from customer locations and delivery reports.
+A one-day change in the estimated good in-transit period would result in an increase or decrease of US\$18.69 million to our total net revenues in 2014.

-We offer our customers an unconditional right of return for a period of seven days upon receipt of products.
-We defer revenue until the return period expires as we do not currently have sufficient historical sales information to reasonably estimate the amount of expected returns.
+We offer our customers an unconditional right of return for a period of seven days and forty-five days upon receipt of products, respectively, on sales from vip.com and lefeng.com platforms.
+We defer sales revenue from vip.com platforms until the return period expires as we cannot reasonably estimate the amount of expected returns.
+We recognize sales revenue from lefeng.com platforms when products are delivered to customers because historical returns on sales from lefeng.com are insignificant.